lups-ufpel/PampaSim/refactor.md

 process all at once.
 This processing may, and usually does involve dispatching more events, and those get queued for processing in the next `Clock` dispatch.

+### Simulation recursion
+We've got a pretty generic abstraction in the form of a simulation / simulated scenario / spec file, so what's holding us back from describing the simulation as a tree where you can either have an entity leaf and a few subsystem simulation subtrees? that would help keep the code duplication down, lessen the burden on tooling and visualization dev. by making the program structure more homogenous, and just be kinda neat.

 ### Model quirks
 Making every entity capable of broadcasting an arbitrary amount of events every clock cycle requires a pretty well-defined event handling sequence, so we don't end up modelling our way into